-A few years ago, my daughter and I bought my husband an electric smoker for Father’s Day.
-We’ve been tinkering around with it here and there working on a few new recipes but have never really gotten anything up on the blog yet using it.
+A few years ago, my daughter and I bought my husband a digital electric smoker for Father’s Day.
+We’ve been tinkering around with it here and there working on a few new recipes.

 - Smoked Beef Brisket